-Now that Federal leadership is settled for a couple of years and given the impact on our daily lives exerted by our immediate surroundings (along with the much lesser impact of the Federal), the leadership team intends to focus on matters of local government entities.
-The team will seek out and recruit individuals to stand for election to school boards, water conservation district boards, mass transit boards, city councils, the county commission, etc. Since Marion County is the seat of the state capital, Marion County Republicans will also be a key player in citizen lobbying efforts during the next session of the legislature.
+Results in Marion County from the 2018 elections proves the efficacy of the leadership team's focus on matters of local government entities.
+But the next election is now under way.
+The team will seek out and recruit individuals to stand for election to school boards, mass transit boards, city councils, etc. Since Marion County is the seat of the state capital, Marion County Republicans will also be a key player in citizen lobbying efforts during the next session of the legislature.

 The leaders most responsible for getting the party ready for the next election and managing its affairs are always looking for the breakthrough that defines their success.
 The team listed here promotes how easy it is to support the party with the 3 for $4 program.
 The chair and vice-chair also sit on the state Republican central committee.

-Chair Jeff Heyen was born and raised in Salem, He is an elected PCP for 357 (NE Salem) and served the last four years (two terms) as vice-chair.
+Chair Jeff Heyen was born and raised in Salem, He is an elected PCP for 357 (NE Salem) and served as vice-chair 2012-2016; as if to balance that out, he is serving his second term as chair.
 In 2016 he was also elected vice-chair for Congressional District 5.
 In that position he will represent Republicans residing in Clackamas, Marion, Polk, Lincoln and Tillamook counties on the ORP Executive and Central committees.
 "I'm here because I want my country back!" he exclaims.
 "I'm a business owner and an infrastructure guy both in the IT world and in the organizations I serve, so I support using technology to create organization and facilitate networking with those [who are our allies]."

 In addition to his commitment to the Marion County Republicans, Jeff: